vvhitedog/spectavi/README.md

 # Spectavi

-Multi-view geometry and multi-view stereo problems are fundamental problems in 3D reconstruction.
-Modern implementations tend to obscure the fundamental models that they rely on in the complexity of the algorithms that are used to do the reconstruction tasks necessary.
+Multi-view geometry and multi-view stereo problems are fundamental problems in optical 3D reconstruction.
+Modern implementations tend to obscure the fundamental models that they rely on in the complexity of the algorithms that are used to do the necessary reconstruction tasks.

 Spectavi's purpose is to elucidate those very models in a minimalistic way.
 It is largely a labor of love and learning, at least at this point.
 As of writing